Ok. At this point, you’ve probably heard about the advantages of tankless water heaters.

 Since they have greater voltage requirements, you may need to have a qualified install upgraded breakers and thicker gauge wiring to handle an increase in power.

-- What kind of tankless water heaters do I need?
-(Power Source)
+What kind of tankless water heaters do I need? (by Power Source)

 Condensing vs Non-condensing

 There are really two types of gas tankless water heaters: condensing and non-condensing.